gracetownland/Legal-Aid-Tool/docs/llm_interaction/llm_interaction.md

 Summarizes the contents of a conversation history from DynamoDB, creating a professional legal summary for lawyers.

 ### Key Functions
-- `get_bedrock_llm(bedrock_llm_id: str, temperature: float = 0.3)`:
-    - Initializes the ChatBedrockConverse model with specified parameters
-    - Default temperature is 0.3 for more precise summaries
-    - Uses max_tokens of 2048 for comprehensive summaries
 - `retrieve_dynamodb_history(table_name: str, session_id: str)`:
     - Retrieves conversation history from DynamoDB for a specific case
     - Converts DynamoDB format to a structured message list